Who Is Nicodemus in the Bible? Story and Why He Matters

 Key Bible passages about Nicodemus

-If you want to read Nicodemus's story directly in Scripture, these are the main places to start:
+If you want to read Nicodemus's story directly in Scripture, start with these three passages:

 - John 3:1-21 - Nicodemus comes to Jesus at night and hears the teaching about being born again.

-- John 7:45-52 - Nicodemus urges a fair hearing when the other leaders are ready to dismiss Jesus.
+- John 7:45-52 - Nicodemus insists on a fair hearing when other leaders are ready to dismiss Jesus.

 - John 19:38-42 - Nicodemus helps prepare Jesus' body for burial and brings a costly mixture of spices.